+'''

+public interface Serializer<T> {

+/

-@param <T> the type of the instances to serialize @see SerializationProvider / public interface Serializer<T> { /; Transforms the given instance into its serial form. @param object the instance to serialize @return the binary representation of the serial form @throws SerializerException if serialization fails / ByteBuffer serialize(T object) throws SerializerException; Reconstructs an instance from the given serial form.
-Oparam binary the binary representation of the serial form @return the de-serialized instance @throws SerializerException if reading the byte buffer fails @throws ClassNotFoundException if the type to de-serialize to cannot be found T read (ByteBuffer binary) throws ClassNotFoundException, SerializerException; / Checks if the given instance and serial form {@link Object#equals(Object) represent} the same instance. @param object the instance to check @param binary the serial form to check @return {@code true} if both parameters represent equal instances, {@code false} otherwise @throws SerializerException if reading the byte buffer fails @throws ClassNotFoundException if the type to de-serialize to cannot be found / boolean equals (T object, ByteBuffer binary) throws ClassNotFoundException, SerializerException; '''
+Transforms the given instance into its serial form.

+@param object the instance to serialize @return the binary representation of the serial form @throws SerializerException if serialization fails / ByteBuffer serialize(T object) throws SerializerException; / Reconstructs an instance from the given serial form. @param binary the binary representation of the serial form @return the de-serialized instance @throws SerializerException if reading the byte buffer fails @throws ClassNotFoundException if the type to de-serialize to cannot be found / T read(ByteBuffer binary) throws ClassNotFoundException, SerializerException; / Checks if the given instance and serial form {@link Object#equals(Object) represent} the same instance. @param object the instance to check @param binary the serial form to check @return {@code true} if both parameters represent equal instances, {@code false} otherwise

+@throws SerializerException if reading the byte buffer fails

+@throws ClassNotFoundException if the type to de-serialize to cannot be found

+/

+boolean equals(T object, ByteBuffer binary) throws ClassNotFoundException,

+SerializerException;

+}

+'''

-As the Javadoc states, there are some constructor rules, see the section "Persistent vs. transient caches" on page 88 for that.
+As the Javadoc states, there are some constructor rules, see the section "Persistent vs. transient caches" on page 97 for that.

 You can optionally implement java.io.Closeable.
-If you do, Ehcache will call close() when a cache using such a serializer gets disposed of, but only ifEhcache instantiated the serializer itself.
+If you do, Ehcache will call close() when a cache using such a serializer gets disposed of, but only if Ehcache instantiated the serializer itself.